rhdunn/cainteoir-engine/docs/api/src/document.md

 The anchor refers to a text block defined elsewhere in the document.

-This is used in conjunction with <media_ref> to associate narrated audio with a block of text.
+This is used in conjunction with <cainteoir::events::media_ref> to associate narrated audio with a block of text.

 	text-ref <anchor>